mvolkmann/blog/src/meteor.md

 Meteor is built on Node.js.
 It has good integration with the MongoDB NoSQL database.
-It supports a publish and subscribe mechanism to synchronize user interfaces (UIs) with backend data, providing real-time updates.
+It also supports a publish and subscribe mechanism to synchronize user interfaces (UIs) with backend data, providing real-time updates.

 Meteor uses its own build systems and JavaScript bundler.
-It does not use Webpack, Rollup, or Parcel.
+It does not use an external bundler such as Webpack, Rollup, or Parcel.

 Meteor has its own frontend framework called Blaze.
 But it also supports other popular options that can be used in its place such as Angular, React, Svelte, Vue, and Cordova (for Android and iOS apps).
-(Note that on August 10, 2020 Adobe announced they will no longer support development of Cordova.)
+Note that on August 10, 2020 Adobe announced they will no longer support development of Cordova.

 Meteor was initially released in 2012.
 It gained immediate attention for its novel use of WebSockets